NEW MEXICO | Bosque Del Apache & Beyond

 A 10-day, small group birdwatching tour to New Mexico

-Our birding tour to New Mexico takes place amidst the dramatic desert and mountain landscapes of the bird-rich Rio Grande Valley.
-Famed for a string of outstanding wildlife reserves - including the amazing Bosque del Apache National Wildlife Refuge - its late winter gatherings of wildfowl and cranes include Snow and Ross’s Geese, Buffleheads and Sandhill Cranes.
-A birdwatching tour to New Mexico in March also adds the exciting prospect of seeing 3 species of rosy finch - Black, Grey-crowned and Brown-capped - in their mountaintop home, plus the likes of Ladder-backed Woodpecker and Chestnut-collared Longspur among a host of localised specialities.
-In March, the first spring migrants will be arriving too, making for a wonderfully rounded trip.
+Our birding tour to New Mexico (USA) takes place amidst the dramatic desert and mountain landscapes of the bird-rich Rio Grande Valley.
+Famed for a string of outstanding wildlife reserves, including the amazing Bosque del Apache National Wildlife Refuge, the late winter gatherings of wildfowl and cranes include Snow and Ross’s Geese, Buffleheads and Sandhill Cranes.
+A birdwatching tour to New Mexico in March also adds the exciting prospect of seeing three species of rosy finch, Black, Grey-crowned and Brown-capped, in their mountaintop home, plus Ladder-backed Woodpecker and Chestnut-collared Longspur among a host of localised specialities.
+In March, the first spring migrants will also be arriving, making for a wonderful trip.

 Tour Dates & Prices

 Wed 16th March 2022

 - Contact Us

 Tour Cost: 10 Days from £2595 excluding flights

 - 8 nights accommodation in New Mexico, at comfortable hotels of good North American standard